danielljeon/nerve/README.md

 #### 2.4.1 Timer Prescaler Calculation

+TODO!!!

-TIM5 runs based on the APB1 timer clocks which are set to 275 MHz.
-The prescaler (PSC) must be calculated accordingly to achieve a 1 µs (1 MHz) time base.
+~~TIM5 runs based on the APB1 timer clocks which are set to 275 MHz.
+The prescaler (PSC) must be calculated accordingly to achieve a 1 µs (1 MHz) time base.~~

 $$PSC = \frac{APB1}{Target} - 1 = \frac{ 275 \space \mathrm{MHz} }{ 1 \space
 \mathrm{MHz} } - 1 = 274$$